miklevin/MikeLev.in/_posts/2024-10-08-unpacking-fasthtml-databases.md

 ### CRUD Without the Cruft

-Anyone who has stepped through database records in a CRUD (create, record, update, delete) will appreciate this convenience.
+Anyone who has stepped through database records in a CRUD (create, read, update, delete) will appreciate this convenience.
 It's a righteous union of Python list comprehensions with databases.
 Everything you have to do, you can pretty much do with `todos`, the object mapped to the actual records within the database.

 But what about the field types?
 How do you ***know*** what the fields in the database are?